davidberenstein1957/classy-classification/README.md

 )
 ```
 ### Multi-label classification
 Sometimes multiple labels are necessary to fully describe the contents of a text.
 In that case, we want to make use of the **multi-label** implementation, here the sum of label scores is not limited to 1.
-Note that we use a multi-layer perceptron for this purpose instead of the default `SVC` implementation, requiring a few more training samples.
+Just pass the same training data to multiple keys.

 ```python
 import spacy